We're getting drinks in? Bloody finally, I'll have an 'mmmmm' tea, that's tea with whiskey, preferably more whiskey than t-

 Wait, we're not?
 Aw, c'mon, don't do that to me!

 Our screenshots for this one come from the original PC release with the scanlines switched off and the resolution set at 1280 x 720.
 Why yes, this is one of those fleetingly-rare PC games that runs on Gaming Hell's official, weary, crank-powered laptop.
-Much as we'd love to test each and every version of the game, when it comes to modern games we're cheap as heck so we don't have 'em.
-Well, not yet, anyway- the Switch version is on its way, eventually (had to be Limited Run Games exclusive, didn't it?) so for now we'll briefly discuss what we can when it comes to the ports but don't expect a focus on them, and when that Switch version does arrive, we'll update this article a little.
-Maybe.
-Probably.
-I dunno.
+Much as we'd love to test each and every version of the game, when it comes to modern games we're cheap as heck so we've only got one- the Switch version which eventually arrived (had to be bloody Limited Run Games exclusive, didn't it?) so for now we'll briefly discuss what we can when it comes to the ports but don't expect a focus on them.
 Also, we've done our best to avoid explicit spoilers on this one, but there's a few plot details we allude to, so bear that in mind when reading if you've not played the game.

 Oh wow, has Gaming Hell finally covered a full-on visual novel?
 No foolin', no text adventure nonsense or RPG-lite stuff?